FunAudioLLM/CosyVoice/README.md

 git clone https://www.modelscope.cn/iic/CosyVoice-ttsfrd.git pretrained_models/CosyVoice-ttsfrd
 ```

-Optionaly, you can unzip `ttsfrd` resouce and install `ttsfrd` package.
+Optionaly, you can unzip `ttsfrd` resouce and install `ttsfrd` package for better text normalization performance.

 Notice that this step is not necessary.
-If you do not install `ttsfrd` package, you need to normalize input text manually.
+If you do not install `ttsfrd` package, we will use WeTextProcessing by default.

 ``` sh
 cd pretrained_models/CosyVoice-ttsfrd/